SkygearIO/features/features/251-templates/index.md

 The templates are first resolved by matching the type and the key.
 And then select the best language according to the user preferred languages.

+## Component templates

+Some template may depend on other templates which are included during rendering.
+This enables customizing a particular component of a template.

+For example, `auth_ui_login.html` depend on `auth_ui_header.html` and `auth_ui_footer.html` to provide the header and footer.
+If the developer just wants to customize the header, they do not need to provide customized templates for ALL pages.
+They just need to provide `auth_ui_header.html`.

 ## The `templates` directory next to `skygear.yaml`

 The developer organizes their templates in the `templates` directory next to `skygear.yaml`.